dchall88/CIT/README.md

 ### Citation
 Please cite our publications if this code is used in any work.

-* Online, Real-Time Tracking Using a Category-to-Individual Detector.
+* "Online, Real-Time Tracking Using a Category-to-Individual Detector."
   D.Hall and P.Perona.
 ECCV 2014, Zurich, Switzerland.

-* From Categories to Individual in Real Time - A Unified Boosting Approach.
+* "From Categories to Individual in Real Time - A Unified Boosting Approach."
   D.Hall and P.Perona.
 CVPR 2014, Columbus, USA.

 ### License